-4.5 Implementation and Hardware Cost of a Prefetch-Aware DRAM Controller
+4.4.
+Implementation and Hardware Cost of a Prefetch-Aware DRAM Controller

-An implementation of PADC requires storing additional information in each memory request buffer entry to support the priority and aging information needed by APS and APD.
-The required additional information (in terms of the fields added to each request buffer entry) is shown in Fig. 5.
+An implementation of our PADC requires storing additional information in each memory request buffer entry to support the priority and aging information needed by APS and APD.
+The required additional information (in terms of the fields added to each request buffer entry) is shown in Figure 5.

-The C (as prefetch bit), RH, and FCFS fields are already used in the baseline demand-first FR-FCFS policy to indicate prefetch status (i.e., demand or prefetch), row-hit status, and arrival time of the request.
-Therefore, the only additional fields are U, P, ID, and AGE, which indicate the urgency, prefetch status, core ID, and age of the request.
-In each DRAM cycle, the priority encoder logic chooses the highest priority request using the priority fields (C, RH, U, and FCFS) in the order as shown in Fig. 5.
+The C, RH and FCFS fields are already used in the baseline FR-FCFS demand-first policy to indicate criticality (demand/prefetch), row-hit status, and arrival time of the request.
+Therefore the only additional fields are U, P, ID, and AGE, which indicate the urgency, prefetch status, core ID, and age of the request.
+Each DRAM cycle, priority encoder logic chooses the highest priority request using the priority fields (C, RH, U, and FCFS) in the order shown in Figure 5.

-The APD unit removes a prefetch request from the memory request buffer if the request is older than the drop\threshold of the core that generated the request.
-It does not remove a prefetch request (which is not scheduled for DRAM service) until it ensures that the prefetch cannot be matched by a demand request.
+The APD unit removes a prefetch request from the memory request buffer if the request is older than the drop_threshold of the core that generated the request.
+It does not remove a prefetch request (that is not scheduled for the DRAM service) until it ensures that the prefetch cannot be matched by a demand request.
 This is accomplished by invalidating the MSHR entry of the prefetch request before actually dropping it.
 The APD unit knows if a request is a prefetch and also which core it belongs to from the P and ID fields.
-The AGE field of each request entry keeps track of
+The AGE field of each request entry keeps track of the age of the request.
+APD compares the AGE of the request to the corresponding core's drop_threshold and removes the request accordingly.
+Note that the estimation of the age of a request does not need to be highly accurate.
+For example, the AGE field is incremented every 100 processor cycles for our evaluation.